metawilm/cl-python/README.md

 CLPython is an open-source implementation of Python written in Common Lisp.
 With CLPython you can run Python programs in a Lisp environment.
 Libraries written in Lisp are available to Python code, and Python libraries can be accessed by Lisp code.
+Also Python and Lisp code can be mixed.

 CLPython is developed by Willem Broekema and is released as open source under the [LLGPL](http://opensource.franz.com/preamble.html).

+The project was started in 2006, and is currently (2013) not under active development anymore.

 Documentation
 -------------